kollerma/git-submodule-tools/README.md

 * `git-rpull`: pull super repository and update submodules, initializes added and removes removes submodules.
 Attaches head if possible.
-* `git-rcheckout`: checkout super repository and update submodules, initializes added and removes removes submodules.
+* `git-rcheckout`: checkout super repository and update submodules, initializes added and removes deleted submodules.
 Attaches head if possible.
 * `git-rcommit`: runs the same commit command starting with the innermost submodules.
 This is thought to be used with -a so one can quickly create